 A worker is bullied and harassed when someone takes an action that he or she knew or reasonably ought to have known would cause that worker to be humiliated or intimidated.
-When an employer or supervisor takes reasonable action to manage and direct workers, it is not bullying and harassment (see Prevention Policy D3-115-2 for more information).
+When an employer or supervisor takes reasonable action to manage and direct workers, it is not bullying and harassment (see OHS policy P2-21-2 for more information).

 Examples of behaviour or comments that might constitute bullying and harassment include verbal aggression or insults, calling someone derogatory names, harmful hazing or initiation practices, vandalizing personal belongings, and spreading malicious rumours.

 If you are a worker and you have witnessed or experienced bullying and harassment in your workplace, you must report it to your employer.
 If your employer has not taken reasonable steps to address the incident, you can call the Prevention Information Line to contact an officer to discuss the incident.
 If the matter is still not resolved after reporting to your employer and speaking with a prevention officer, you may submit a Bullying and Harassment Questionnaire.

 Learn more about responding to workplace bullying and harassment.